-people looking at phone
+people looking at phones

 OPINION | Managing mental health in the digital world